 How Can We Help You?

-At the Pregnancy Resource Center, we want to discuss your current situation and how we might help now and in the future.
+At PRC Grand Rapids, we want to discuss your current situation and how we might help now and in the future.
 We can listen and provide information to assist you in making your decision.

 No one can or should make this decision for you, but we can help.
 It is a new and challenging journey you are beginning, but we know it will be beautiful.